deoluoyinlola/cicd-with-terraform/README.md

 To better understand this project, I am documenting every steps, project code and every command line arguments that I used in completing this project.
 For this, I have created a separate README file inside the docs directory at the root directory for this project, the directory also holds some of the project assets(images and pictures)

 ## Lesson learnt
+- You can never be wrong with vendor documentation.
+- Stackoverflow is life saving, need be good with it.